ivs-kuleuven/platosim3/README.md

 Note that the above command add all files that have changed.
 Now push it to your fork:

-	git push origin docs
+	git push origin sphinx

-Compare your fork `docs` with the upstream branch `docs` and merge the branches.
+Compare your fork `sphinx` with the upstream branch `sphinx` and merge the branches.

 Wait 1-5 min for the webpage to change.